dennyzhang/xiaozibao/code/show_article/ios_client/Pods/SWRevealViewController/README.md

 ![Dynamic](https://raw.github.com/John-Lluch/SWRevealViewController/master/SWRevealViewController3.png)
 ![Dynamic](https://raw.github.com/John-Lluch/SWRevealViewController/master/SWRevealViewController.png)

 ## Requirements

-* iOS 5.1 or later.
+* iOS 7.0 or later.
 * ARC memory management.

 ## Usage

+The SWRevealViewController repository attempts to provide an updated cocoaPods file and consistent tag versioning, but it is not actively updated on the cocoapods-specs repository.

-`SWRevealViewController` can either be installed in your project using [CocoaPods](http://cocoapods.org/) or by copying the following to your project:
+The easiest way to install it is by copying the following to your project:
 * SWRevealViewController.h
 * SWRevealViewController.m

 * Initialize an instance of a SWRevealViewController passing in a "rear" and a "front" view controllers.
+* Optionaly add a "right" view controller or pass nil as the "rear" view controller.
 * Use the SWRevealViewController instance in your code as you would use any view controller.
 * Deploy as the application window rootViewController, or as a child of other containment controllers.
-* Add the panGestureRecognized provided by the SWRevealViewController to a suitable view of your "front" view controller, for example use the viewDidLoad method of your controller to add the gesture recognizer to a navigationBar.
+* Get the panGestureRecognized and tapGestureRecognizer provided by the SWRevealViewController.
+You can leave them as they are for the default behavior or you can add them to a suitable view on your "front" view controller.
+For example add the panGestureRecognizer to a navigationBar on the viewDidLoad method of your front controller.
-* At any time, you can reveal, conceal the "rear" view or replace the "front" view controller, programmatically or based on user actions, with or without animations enabled
+* At any time, you can reveal, conceal the "rear" or "right" views or replace any of the view controllers, programmatically or based on user actions, with or without animations enabled

 ## Basic API Description